Dino (The Flintstones): Portrayal

-Dino's barks and sound effects were provided by Mel Blanc for 29 years, from 1960–1989; archive audio of Blanc was used for Dino in the 1994 live-action film and its prequel in 2000.
+Dino's barks and sound effects were provided by Mel Blanc for 29 years, from 1960 to 1989; archive audio of Blanc was used for Dino in the 1994 live-action film and its prequel in 2000.
 Jerry Mann provided the speaking voice of Dino in the 1961 episode "The Snorkasaurus Hunter".
-Frank Welker provided Dino's vocal effects for 20 years, from The Flintstones: Jogging Fever in 1981, until The Flintstones: On the Rocks in 2001 (a role he shared with Mark Mangini).
-Bill Farmer provided the vocal effects in the 2000 video game The Flintstones: Bedrock Bowling.
-Mark Mangini shared vocal duties with Frank Welker for The Flintstones: On the Rocks.
+Frank Welker provided Dino's vocal effects for 20 years, from The Flintstones: Jogging Fever in 1981, until The Flintstones: On the Rocks in 2001.
+Mark Mangini provided additional vocals effects for The Flintstones in Viva Rock Vegas and shared vocal duties with Welker for The Flintstones: On the Rocks.
 Eric Bauza provided the vocal effects for the 2015 direct-to-video The Flintstones & WWE: Stone Age SmackDown! and the 2020 spin-off Yabba-Dabba Dinosaurs.